KID0MY/KID0MY/README.md

 ## Hello World
 ### [kid0my@github: ~]$ whoami
-My name is Lucas Triboli Bujes, an game developer student at Ontario Tech University.
+My name is Lucas Bujes, an game developer student at Ontario Tech University.
 I love to try new things and learn a little bit of everything.

 ## Tools: